TIW-2016-17/tiwlabs/lab5/README.md

 ## Generation of views.
 Scaffolding

-6. Type the command `cd ..` to go up one level to the `model` package and then write the followinf command to generate views:
+6. Type the command `cd ..` to go up one level to the `model` package and then write the following command to generate views:
     7. You can choose between  __Faces or AngularJS__

 ```